kumarsaurabh20/nextGenBiosensors/README.md

 =================

-A data management and data analysis pipeline for microarrays and metagenomics based experiments Currently implemented on ruby 1.8.7 and rails 2.3.11, but soon be updated to higher versions of ruby and rails.
+A data management and data analysis pipeline for microarrays and metagenomics based experiments Currently upgraded to ruby 1.9.3 and rails 3.2.11.
+Asset pipeline is not implemented yet and would be implemented in next upgrade.

 nextGenBiosensors app installation after git, ruby and rails setup